visweshvar/Machine-Learning-Projects/README.md

-This folder contains projects done during online courses and college.
+This folder contains projects related to machine learning.